Special Educational Needs and Disability (SEND) Support

 The term 'Special Educational Needs' is used to describe learning difficulties or disabilities that make it harder for children to learn than most children of the same age.

-Children with Special Educational Needs (SEN) are likely to need extra or different help from that given to other children their age.
+Children with Special Educational Needs and Disability (SEND) are likely to need extra or different help from that given to other children their age.

 There are considered to be four main types of SEN which are: